verghost/vlc-lua-docs/m/var/index.md

 ----
 ## `inherit()`
-Determine the value inherited by a given vairable in a VLC object.
+Determine the value inherited by a given variable in a VLC object.

 ### Parameters
 - `object` VLC object (If object is unset, the current module's object will be used)